top of page

 In a captivating demonstration, Jake Cassar unveiled yet another facet of this remarkable plant.
 By merely mixing its leaves with water and briskly rubbing them in one's hands, the foliage frothed into a cleansing lather similar to soap.

 However, it was the revelation of a time-honored Aboriginal gem of wisdom that left a mark on me.
-An ancient belief held that when the golden wattle adorned itself in radiant blooms, it signaled a breathtaking spectacle off the shores of Sydney - the annual migration of majestic whales.
+An ancient belief held that when the golden wattle adorned itself in radiant blooms, it signalled a breathtaking spectacle off the shores of Sydney - the annual migration of majestic whales.

 Humpback whales, southern right whales, and occasionally, blue whales, migrate along the coast of Sydney typically during during the southern hemisphere's winter and spring months, which means you can often see these majestic creatures off the coast of Sydney from late May to early December.